-Ryan Lesser (BA Accounting ’18 and M.S.
-Accounting ’19) was accepted to a prestigious postgraduate internship with the Financial Accounting Standards Board (FASB).
+Ryan Lesser (B.A.
+Accounting ’18, M.S.
+Accounting ’19) was accepted to a prestigious postgraduate internship with the Financial Accounting Standards Board.
 In the last five years, only two other Michigan State University graduates have been selected to fulfill this role.

-Lesser’s new Postgraduate Technical Assistant (PTA) position will move him out to FASB’s office in Norwalk, CT.
+Lesser’s new Postgraduate Technical Assistant position will move him out to FASB’s office in Norwalk, Connecticut.
 As a PTA, he will be assigned to and involved in all phases of major agenda projects with opportunities to attend meetings pertaining to the projects.

 The qualifications necessary to be accepted into this position are rigorous.
 Along with submitted essays and an oral statement, candidates must be enrolled in a graduate program in accounting and receive a nomination from a member of the department with approval from the dean.